michaelrourke/banktivity-tool/README.md

 COH,07 Jan 2021,188.6,189.99,182.29,182.5
 ...
 ```
-Note this is the CSV format of daily price data from CommSec.
+Note this is the CSV format of daily ASX price data from CommSec.

 The constants `CSV_DELIMITER` and `CSV_DATEFORMAT` may be changed as required.